SCOTUS’ Hikma Ruling Changes the Game for Induced Infringement Pleadings

 The Supreme Court granted Hikma’s petition for certiorari in January of this year.

 During oral arguments in April, the Justices seemed concerned about the potential impact of the CAFC’s decision for the generic pharmaceutical industry, and today, in an opinion delivered by Justice Ketanji Brown Jackson, applying the Court’s pleading standard established in Bell Atlantic Corp. v.
-Twombly, 550 U. S. 544, 570 (2007), explained that “the central question is whether Amarin plausibly alleged that Hikma actively encouraged infringing uses, not merely whether doctors could plausibly read the alleged statements as instructions to infringe.”
+Twombly, 550 U. S. 544, 570 (2007), the unanimous Court explained that “the central question is whether Amarin plausibly alleged that Hikma actively encouraged infringing uses, not merely whether doctors could plausibly read the alleged statements as instructions to infringe.”

 The Court continued: